 we are specialists in pension trustee liability insurance and can negotiate cover at cost-effective premiums.
 Please send all supplements to contact us once you have completed our online application

 In response to guidance offered by the Pensions Regulator

 : Cyber security principles for pension schemes

-and crime insurance
+and crime cover

 This guide is for information purposes and based on sources which we believe are reliable, the general risk management and insurance information is not intended to be taken as advice with respect to any individual circumstance and cannot be relied upon as such.